Jayian1890/DHT_Hunter/docs/Project_Reorganization_Tracking.md

 3. Refactored the BitTorrent module
    - Updated bt_message_handler.hpp to use the Types module
    - Updated CMakeLists.txt for BitTorrent module to link with Types module
+   - Reorganized Bencode encoding/decoding

-4. Started refactoring the DHT module
+4. Refactored the DHT module
    - Created dht_types_adapter.hpp to use the Types module
    - Updated CMakeLists.txt for DHT module to link with Types module
    - Removed types components from DHT module
+   - Implemented binary format for persistence
+   - Removed JSON utilities and functions
+   - Reorganized storage functionality

-5. Started refactoring the Unified Event module
+5. Refactored the Unified Event module
    - Created event_types_adapter.hpp to use the Types module
    - Updated event.hpp to use the Types module
    - Updated event.cpp to use the Types module
    - Updated CMakeLists.txt for Unified Event module to link with Types module
+   - Updated to use string formatting instead of JSON

 6. Updated the main application
    - Updated main.cpp to use the new modular structure with proper includes
+   - Set log severity level to Info
+   - Removed verbose mode flag

 ## Current Status